TheGag96/3ds-hello-dlang/README.md

 * (Mostly complete) bindings for libctru
 * (Mostly complete) bindings for citro3d
 * (Mostly complete) bindings for citro2d
+* Some support for core.stdc (needs to be modified to support newlib's libc implementation)

 ## Known issues

-* No support for core.stdc yet (needs to be modified to support newlib's libc implementation)
 * Bindings referencing things like sockets or other stuff in the C standard library are incomplete
 * Certain D standard library files have to be tweaked to compile properly, and I'm not sure if it can be made better or if that's just how it has to be in this environment.
 * The bindings I've written so far have enums renamed to fit the D naming convention, but nothing else really is.
 Still not sure how I plan on cleaning things like that up.